arkeodev/nlp/README.md

 - **Tokenisation**: A Jupyter notebook that explores the fundamentals of tokenization in NLP, addressing its critical role in preprocessing textual data, overcoming multilingual challenges, various tokenization techniques, and practical applications.

-- **Transformers from Scratch (DRAFT)**: A detailed Jupyter notebook that introduces the concept, architecture, and implementation of transformer models from the ground up.
+- **Transformers from Scratch**: A detailed Jupyter notebook that introduces the concept, architecture, and implementation of transformer models from the ground up.
 This notebook serves as a comprehensive guide for anyone looking to understand the workings of one of the most influential models in modern NLP.

 ### Coming Soon